rails/rails/guides/source/layouts_and_rendering.md

 |                     | 510              | :not_extended                    |
 |                     | 511              | :network_authentication_required |

+NOTE:  If you try to render content along with a non-content status code (100-199, 204, 205 or 304), it will be dropped from the response.

 #### Finding Layouts

 To find the current layout, Rails first looks for a file in `app/views/layouts` with the same base name as the controller.
 For example, rendering actions from the `PhotosController` class will use `app/views/layouts/photos.html.erb` (or `app/views/layouts/photos.builder`).
 If there is no such controller-specific layout, Rails will use `app/views/layouts/application.html.erb` or `app/views/layouts/application.builder`.
 If there is no `.erb` layout, Rails will use a `.builder` layout if one exists.
 Rails also provides several ways to more precisely assign specific layouts to individual controllers and actions.